ConesaLab/paintomics4/docs/8_step_by_step.md

 The header of the table has some filtering options to quickly search through the table.
 Note that this "live search" is not permanent, will not be saved and will not affect the number of found & significant pathways, unlike filtering by category as explained in the classification panel section.

 The visible columns can be individually adjusted by hovering the column block (i.e. "Significance tests"), then clicking at the arrow that will appear on the right side.
-Depending on the job there can also be some additional selectboxes to change the method for adjusted p-values or the method for combined p-values; in the last case, selecting 'Stouffer' has method will enable the configure button allowing to use custom weights for the calculation.
+Depending on the job there can also be some additional select boxes to change the method for adjusted p-values or the method for combined p-values; in the last case, selecting 'Stouffer' has method will enable the configure button allowing to use of custom weights for the calculation.

 Clicking on the paint column icon (<img src="paintpathways.png"  style="vertical-align: middle; height: 24px;margin: 0;"/>) will load the detailed pathway view.